safdar-azeem/commit-master/README.md

 ## Copy a Markdown Change Bundle

-Use `gitbundle` to copy the complete current contents of eligible changed files as Markdown:
+Use `gitbundle` to copy a Markdown representation of eligible changed files:

 ```bash
 gitbundle